Burle Marx Philodendron Care: The Ultimate Guide for Thriving Foliage

 5. Fertilization

-- Spring & Summer: Once a month while the plant is actively growing.
+• Spring & Summer: Fertilize once a month while the plant is actively growing.

-- Fall & Winter: Reduce to every 6–8 weeks or skip if the plant’s growth slows significantly.
+• Fall & Winter: Reduce to every 6–8 weeks, or skip entirely if the plant’s growth slows significantly.

 Tip: Signs of over-fertilizing include leaf burn and crusty deposits on the soil surface.
 Flush the soil with water if you suspect a salt buildup.